Are you trying to negotiate a repayment arrangement using financial hardship? If so, here are some important things to consider.

-Second, you took out a Loan you cannot afford to pay back.
+Second, you took out a loan you cannot afford to pay back

-If you know that the monthly repayment is too high, but you still obtained the loan because you needed it—it’s time to get a legal advice.
+If you know that the monthly repayment is too high, but you still obtained the loan because you needed it—it’s time to get legal advice.
 You may have entered into this type of financial obligation for two reasons – first, you didn’t know about the exact loan terms because you are dealing with a predatory lender.
 Or, you already know about it but you thought that you can somehow pay back either by increasing your income or working on a really tight budget.

 When Can You Apply for a Hardship Application or Changes to a Consumer Credit Contract Because you are Facing Financial Hardship?

-You can ask your lender for a change to the terms of consumer credit contract, credit card personal loan, and mortgage only when the following elements apply:
+You can ask your lender for a change to the terms of the consumer credit contract, credit card personal loan, and mortgage only when the following elements apply:

 - You suffered from job loss, illness or injury or any hardship you couldn’t reasonably see coming.
 It could also be due to a divorce or splitting with a partner or untimely death of your significant someone.

 - Such hardship is the main reason why you cannot reasonably meet your debt repayments